Skip to main content

 Everything you need to know about French life insurance (assurance vie): how it works, tax advantages, investment options, and tips for optimizing your savings.

-1. What is French Life Insurance?
+1. Understanding French Life Insurance

-The 3 Main Objectives
+The Three Main Objectives

 2. How Does It Work?